duckdb/duckdb-web/docs/archive/0.7/sql/query_syntax/qualify.md

 ---
+blurb: The QUALIFY clause is used to filter the results of WINDOW functions.
+expanded: SQL
 layout: docu
+railroad: query_syntax/qualify.js
+redirect_from:
+- docs/archive/0.7.1/sql/query_syntax/qualify
+selected: Documentation/SQL/Query Syntax/Qualify
 title: QUALIFY Clause
-selected: Documentation/SQL/Query Syntax/Qualify
-expanded: SQL
-railroad: query_syntax/qualify.js
-blurb: The QUALIFY clause is used to filter the results of WINDOW functions.
 ---

 The `QUALIFY` clause is used to filter the results of [`WINDOW` functions](../../sql/window_functions).
 This filtering of results is similar to how a [`HAVING` clause](../../sql/query_syntax/having) filters the results of aggregate functions applied based on the [`GROUP BY` clause](../../sql/query_syntax/groupby).